cabal-club/cable/readme.md

 Its `msg_type` MUST be set to `5`.

-This request expects 0 or more `Hash Response`s in response, that pertain to posts that describe the current state of the channel.
+This request expects 0 or more `Hash Response` in response, that pertain to posts that describe the current state of the channel.

-The posts included are all those comprised by the channel state (defined above), excluding chat messages.
+The hashes returned in a response are all those whose posts comprise the channel state (defined above), excluding chat messages.

-If `historic` is set to `1`, the requester expects to first receive the hashes of *all* posts that make up the current channel state from the perspective of the responding client.
+If `historic` is set to `1`, the requester expects to receive the hashes of *all* posts that make up the current channel state from the perspective of the responding client.

 `updates` MUST be `>= 0`.
-The requester expects to receive up to `updates` posts hashes, as they occur in the future, that further alter this channel's state.
+The requester expects to receive up to `updates` post hashes, as they are produced in the future, which further alter this channel's state.
 Set `updates` to 0 to not receive any live / future state changes.

 Responses from a peer will keep coming until

 1. This request is concluded (see above for conditions), or both of
-2. `updates` live post hashes are returned (if `updates >= 1`), and
+    1. `updates` hashes are returned (if `updates >= 1`), and
-3. all known historic hashes are returned (if `historic == 1`)
+    2. all known historic hashes are returned (if `historic == 1`)   <---- revise me TODO

 ##### 6.2.2.6 Request Channel List